Codeception/codeception.github.com/guides/07-AdvancedUsage.md

 and handle parameters of primitive types with default values (like `$param = 'default'`).
 Of course, you are not allowed to have *cyclic dependencies*.

-## Conclusion

-Codeception is a framework which may look simple at first glance but it allows you to build powerful tests with a single API, refactor them, and write them faster using the interactive console.
-Codeception tests can be easily organized in groups or Cest classes.